naragurgel/serenity_oils_aroma/README.md

 - <strong>Profile</strong>

 ## Information Architecture
-In the Serenity Oils website, I've structured the data model using Django's models to deliver engaging and valuable content to our users.
+In the Serenity Oils website, I've structured the data model using Django's models to deliver engaging and valuable content to the users.
 Here's how the information architecture is organized:

 <strong>1- Blog Model:</strong>
 - Blog Post Title (CharField): The title of the blog post (max length: 200 characters).